-Juvenile Fish Facilities – Fish Passage Season (April 1 – December 15).
+Juvenile Fish Facilities – Fish Passage Season (April 1 – 3rd week of December).

-Operate in accordance with criteria defined below for juvenile fish bypass, collection, and transport April 1–September 30, and for adult fallbacks October 1 December 15.
+Operate in accordance with criteria defined below for juvenile fish bypass, collection, and transport April 1–September 30, and for adult fallbacks October 1 through the Monday of the 3rd week of December.
 Also operate according to criteria in the Corps of Engineers Juvenile Fish Transportation Plan (Appendix B).
 The transportation program may be revised in accordance with the ESA Section 10 permit and the NOAA Fisheries Biological Opinion.

 Forebay Area and Intakes.